PalamaraLab/FastSMC/README.md

 ### Binary output

 If you use the --bin option, FastSMC will generate a compressed binary (.bib.gz) output.
-You can then convert it to text format (see notebooks for an example).
+This can be then converted to text format (see notebooks for an example).

 ### Examples using the Python bindings (Python)

-See the `notebooks` directory for an example of running FastSMC.
+FastSMC can also be run using Python.
+See the `notebooks` directory for an example.
 There are two Jupyter notebooks:
  - a [minimal working example](notebooks/fastsmc-minimal.ipynb), where sensible defaults for parameters are chosen automatically
- - a [more detailed example](notebooks/fastsmc.ipynb) that demonstrates how to customise parameters, how to convert the binary file to text format, and how to analyse the output if it is too large to fit in memory
+ - a [more detailed example](notebooks/fastsmc.ipynb) that demonstrates how to customise parameters, how to convert the binary file to text format, and how to analyse the output if it is too large to fit in memory.

 ### Example using the compiled FastSMC executable (C++)